svikashk/docs/guide/import-from-jira.md

 layout: default
 nav_order: 1
 has_children: false
-parent: Import Projects
+parent: Import Projects as Squads
 title: Import from Jira
 page_title: Jira
-description: Move your Jira projects to Zepel and start managing projects with ease.
+description: Move your Jira projects to Zepel Squads and start managing these squads with ease.
 permalink: import/jira/
 ---
-# Importing Jira Projects into Zepel
+# Importing Jira Projects into Zepel Squads
 {: .no_toc }

-The one click importer will help you move your projects out of Jira to test in Zepel, so you can get started right away.
-After your project is imported, you’ll see all your Jira issues as trackable items with assignees, due dates, statuses, and even comments right where they belong.
+The one click importer will help you move your projects out of Jira to test in Zepel as squads, so you can get started right away.
+After your squad is imported, you’ll see all your Jira issues as trackable items with assignees, due dates, statuses, and even comments right where they belong.

-Switching to Zepel over Jira lets you work on your projects without bringing you or your team down with complexity or clutter.
+Switching to Zepel over Jira lets you work on your squads without bringing you or your team down with complexity or clutter.

-## How to import your Jira project into Zepel
+## How to import your Jira project into Zepel Squad

 * Access the account settings popup from the menu bar on the top left corner.